 - Member, Mindfulness and Social Change Network

-- Co-founder, Part Time & Flexible Working staff forum at Anglia Ruskin University (the only such network we know of at a UK HEI – email if you know otherwise!)
+- Co-founder, Part Time & Flexible Working staff forum at Anglia Ruskin University (one of the only such networks at a UK HEI)

 - Member, GSI Departmental Research Ethics Panel